 Frequently Asked Questions

-Our broadband network delivers Internet, telephone and security applications to Residential and Commercial customers.
+Our broadband network delivers Internet and telephone applications to Residential and Commercial customers.
 We also offer Business to Business support and solutions for larger clients.

 Please refer to our Service Map.